-An ISO compliant barcode verifier is the absolute best way to protect yourself and your company from the considerable damages a bad barcode could do to your business, your supply chain and your customer relationships.
-But what if you don’t have a barcode verifier—there are myriad reasons why you might not and we’ve probably heard most of them:
+An ISO compliant barcode verifier is the absolute best way to protect yourself and your company.
+A bad barcode can do considerable damage to your business, your supply chain and your customer relationships.
+But what if you don’t have a barcode verifier?
+There are reasons why you might not:

 - Too expensive

 - Our barcodes are supplied to us and therefore we cannot be held liable

 - We’ve never had a problem before (my personal favorite)

 - All the technology automatically eliminates any possible problem

 The list is by no means comprehensive, but it attempts to illustrate a spectrum of truth, starting with is somewhat true (expensive) to nonsense (scam) to history predicts future (never had a problem) to downright foolhardy (technology).

 Whatever the reason for not having a barcode verifier, there are some smart things one can do to assess barcode print quality without one.
 The questionable decision not to have one doesn’t inexorably cause questionable behavior without one.
 You can make the best of a bad situation while you wait for wisdom to arise in the skeptics.
 Here’s how: